Great Songs from Stage & Screen: Critical reception

 Great Songs from Stage & Screen received mostly positive reviews from music critics.
 AllMusic's Stephen Thomas Erlewine wrote "Six albums into his recording career, Seth MacFarlane lands upon an idea to demonstrate his extensive knowledge and love of the Great American Songbook.
 Instead of concentrating on the standards he and his audience know by heart, he's digging a little deeper into the catalog, using musicals as his divining rod.
 It's a good idea, and with the help of longtime producer Joel McNeely and arranger Bruce Broughton, MacFarlane sounds at ease in a way he hasn't on record in the past.
 He's still leaning on his love of Sinatra, but he's reined in some of his affectations, a move that's as welcome as the largely offbeat selections here.
 When combined, it amounts to a handsome collection that serves as a testament to MacFarlane's good taste in vocal pop."
-Francine Brokaw from Family Choice Awards praised the album, writing, "Listening to his recordings I have decided that even though I have enjoyed Seth MacFarlane in his other roles, I really love his singing the most.
-Although his acting/writing/producing is pretty good too!
-His recordings are delightful and rich.
-I do have some favorite tracks on this CD however all of the songs are delightful.
-There are several ballads as well as a few upbeat tunes.
-The collection is the perfect blend of songs personally selected by MacFarlane."
-She continued to write, "Seth MacFarlane is among my top male vocalists and with this new release he has moved up many notches.
-The bottom line is this is a fantastic collection of songs sung by a great singer.
-This is his sixth studio album and definitely a treasure."
 Deanna Costa from The Arts Fuse lauded MacFarlane's cover of "Once Upon a Dream", saying it's "filled with happy nostalgia" and did "wonderful justice to this Disney classic."

 Track listing

+All music arranged and conducted by Bruce Broughton.